What is the Momdoulary™ difference?

 What does a Momdoulary Method™ doula do, how do they work with me?

-Once you have interviewed and retained your doula, they will arrange for a pre-natal visit & education session.
-Typically this is two separate sessions, though some doulas combine them.
+Once you have interviewed and retained your doula, they will typically arrange for a pre-natal visit & education session – but remember, our graduates operate independently, we are only a training and certifying organization.
+Here we are sharing what we demonstrate to them as an ideal model – but it is up to them to implement it, so check with the doula you are retaining to determine their offerings.
+That said, typically this is two separate sessions, though some doulas combine them.
 During the visit, they will explore with you the many options you have during your labor; share with you tips you can implement during pregnancy to help prepare for an easier labor and reduced likelihood of c-section; get to know you and your concerns, fears, and expectations better; take you through our Birth Challenge Simulation, where you get to experience a wide array of challenges you may encounter during labor, so you and your partner can together make decisions now, while in a neutral setting, rather than during labor itself.
 Then your doula will give you your welcome packet of useful materials such as guides to timing your contractions, labor comfort measures, birth art and journaling exercises, and more.
 Depending on the doula this may be printed or digital files – the delivery is up to the individual doula.
 Your doula will then suggest to you which courses she thinks you will most benefit from, and review with you your plans for coordinating as your pregnancy progresses and you near labor.
 The education session will cover basic childbirth education, including the basic anatomy and physiology of labor, labor signs and symptoms, what to expect in the hospital, and more.
 This will be combined with other select topics from the Momdoulary Method class menu, and your doula will guide you toward which ones best fit your situation.
 If you are interested in additional in-home education sessions, you can talk with your doula about creating an extended package for additional in-home education and/or parenting preparation coaching.
 Again, our graduates are self-employed, and offerings may vary from doula to doula.